KyberPrizrak/TemplateTableReloaded/README.md

 ### categories

-This is an optional pipe (|) delimited list of categories.
+This is an optional, pipe (|) delimited list of categories.
 If specified, each page must be in every listed category to qualify for display.
+If a category is prefixed with `!`, all pages in that category are excluded.

+For example, `categories=Cat1|!Cat2|Cat3` will include pages in both Cat1 and Cat3, but exclude any pages also in Cat2.

+If you have a category with a name starting with `!`, you can reference it with the namespace to prevent the exclusion behavior.
+For example, `categries=Category:!Cat2` will require `!Cat2` instead of excluding `Cat2`.

 ### caption